 Choosing the Right Beer

 The most crucial decision in this recipe is which beer to use.
 There are many styles of beer to choose from and each will add different flavors to the steam.
 Which you choose will depend greatly on personal preference although there are some things to be considered.

 - Shrimp have a very delicate flavor and should always be treated with care.

-> - If you do want the full flavor of an ale, try experimenting with some of the lighter styles.
+- If you do want the full flavor of an ale, try experimenting with some of the lighter styles.
 The malty flavor of an English pale ale would be an excellent place to begin.
-A fruity wheat ale like Oberon is also a great match.
+A fruity wheat ale like Oberon also is a great match.

-> - Quality is key.
+- Quality is key.
 Even though this is just a steam pot, the quality of beer you choose is going to have a big effect on the finished meal.
-Shrimp is not cheap and your beer should not be either.
+Shrimp is not cheap and your beer should not be, either.
 Besides, if you pick up a six-pack of beer and one goes in the pot, then that leaves you with five to enjoy while cooking and eating.
-It’s a win-win!
+It’s a win-win.